Skip to content

 )

-return parameters
+return handled_parameters

 set_command

-set_command(command: str, handler: _WrappablePyHandlerType, /, check_signature: bool = True) -> None
+set_command(command: str, handler: _WrappablePyHandlerType) -> None

 Set a command handler.